Skip to main content

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 In addition, we limit access to your personal information to those employees, who have a business need to know.
-They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal information on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 Most of the information we process about you will be retained as determined by statutory obligations.
 Any personal information which we are not required by law to retain will only be kept for as long as is necessary to fulfil our organisational needs.